avish07/FBImageGallery/README.md

 FBImageGallery is custom gallery which includes :-

-for single image
+for single image.
-for multiple images in UICollection view for custom text and controls in image gallery
+for multiple images in UICollection view. for custom text and controls in image gallery.